 A short drive away is Sachuest Beach (also known as 2nd Beach), the largest beach in the area, with fine sand, a concession area, bathrooms and showers.
 The beach abuts the Norman Bird Sanctuary and Sachuest Point National Wildlife Refuge.
 More than 100 miles of the state's more expansive beaches are found in Rhode Island’s South County, including the barrier island beaches of Charlestown.
 Narragansett offers four popular beaches including Narragansett Town Beach, Scarborough State Beach, and Captain Roger Wheeler State Beach.
 Misquamicut State Beach is another of the state’s most popular and offers outside showers, wooden walkways with rails, and earth-friendly facilities.

 The eastern shoreline of 110-mile long Lake Champlain is known as "New England’s West Coast."
 The combination of lake and mountain is simply spectacular.
 Up near the Canadian border, the Champlain Islands are idyllic in summer: Alburg and Grand Isle, Isle La Motte, North Hero, and South Hero.
 In Milton, back on the mainland, Sand Bar State Park beach is fun for families, with plenty to do nearby, from swimming and kayaking to hiking, biking and boating.
 Several of Vermont’s lakes have beaches: Lake Willoughby, Echo Lake, Lake Elmore, Lake Eden, and the delightfully named Lake Memphremagog, which is half in the USA and half in Canada!
-Read more about Vermont beaches and Vermont in summer.
+Read more about Vermont in summer.

 Also on this website: